 “I believe that AI is imperative to a business’s success.
 Without AI, businesses are missing sales opportunities and efficiencies within their teams.
 It is an integral part of any business, not just e-commerce or digital.”
 Lisa Carr

 Nowadays, AI is often communicated as a black box – you feed it data and you get great results, fast.
 Although this may be true in certain AI fashion use cases, most of the time, we are still far from such instant successes.
-The reality is that commercial AI is still in its infancy and are we on the frontier of its development and application in the real world.
+The reality is that commercial AI is still in its infancy and we are on the frontier of its development and application in the real world.

 Most current AI algorithms make predictions and choices like humans would: they learn from historical data.
 But as we begin providing AI with higher quality training data, its precision may dramatically improve.